Ntando-M/Ntando-M/README.md

 ## 📌 Projects

 - **Portfolio Website** – A personal portfolio built with HTML, CSS & JS
+- **Event Planning Interactive Website for EPI-USE #BIKES4ERP initiative** - An events planning website built in Angular and Ionic for mobile.
+- A personal portfolio built with HTML, CSS & JS
 - *(More coming soon!)*

 ---